gorhill/uBlock/README.md

 once with only ABP as the active extension, and once with only µBlock as the active extension.
 (Other extensions may also add their own memory footprint.)

-"It consumes less memory because it doesn't block as well"
-- Actually it blocks more efficiently.
-See [_benchmark_](#benchmarks) below.

 "It has all the features ABP has!"
 - No it doesn't.
 There are things ABP can do which µBlock can't at this time.
 I will consider all feature requests, but I will implement only those which do not jeopardize µBlock's